This week in space: The stellar things you missed

 The stars donated by the merger stand out from the "native stars" of our galaxy because they're younger, the researchers said.

-And in about 4 million years, the Milky Way will collide with the neighboring gigantic Andromeda galaxy.
+And in about 4 billion years, the Milky Way will collide with the neighboring gigantic Andromeda galaxy.
 So there's that to look forward to.

 Hey, Bennu!